 The best way to explore Marrakech is on foot.
 Certainly, it is a big city, but almost all the attractions are clustered within the walking distance.
 There are public bus services in the city but there is no set schedule and route.
 This is what makes it confusing for tourists.

-So, it is recommended to travel by Marrakech bus Touristique, a private bus service operated by Alsa.
+So, it is recommended to travel by Marrakech bus Touristique, a private bus service operated by Alsa or to use Matthews Buses Commercial.
 These buses are designed with visitor’s comfort in mind.
 You can get these buses from airport and will take you to almost all primary attractions in the city.

 Another form of transportation in the city is Calèche.
 These green horse-drawn carriages are not only for fun ride but can fit more than six persons and generally cost less than taxis.

 There are two types of taxi services in this city: Petits taxi and grand taxi.
 Pettis taxi is impartially small and calculates fare using a meter.
 Grand taxis are larger and generally have a fixed fare per route.

 A mixture of traditional and modern art, Marrakech caries the vow of inimitable charm.
 Take a walk through the Jemaa El Fna and the bazaars.
 With their bright colours and oriental scents, the red city will rush you into another world in the blink of an eye.
 Adore the historical wealth of the Medina by visiting one of its many riads, small eastern places displayed around a central arcade, or unwind at the Merara, a cosmic pooled garden archetypal of the city.